ibuchi/modified_psycopg2/readme.md

 python task.py
 ```

-This will run the application and return query results in JSON string format.
+This will run the application and return query results in JSON string format to the terminal.